 |July 19||Program officially ends, and participants are expected to vacate the Rome Center by 10 a.m.|

 Loyola University Chicago is distinctive in many ways, in that one of its campuses in located in a beautiful section of Rome.
 The full experience of Loyola’s excellent educational programs should involve spending some time studying at its campus in the Eternal City.
 During the Roman Empire, all roads led to Rome.
 Since then, Rome has served as a center for the gathering of cultural movements.
 Today, with its ruins and palaces, streets and museums, fountains and churches, Rome is a classroom for understanding the cultural context of the present time.

-- ELPS 429: Global & Cultural Dimensions of Leadership: Lessons From Rome (Dr. John Dugan)
+- ELPS 429: The Psychology of Power and Authority in Cross-Cultural Leadership: Lessons From Rome (Dr. John Dugan)

 - ELPS 465: Instructional Leadership: Cultural Context for Informed Decision-Making (Dr. Janis Fine)

 - ELPS 529: U.S. Students Abroad: Lessons from Rome in Cultural Immersion (Dr. Terry Williams)